4 Ways to Finance Your Home Addition or In-Law Suite

 4. Home Equity Investments

-Unlike traditional home equity loans or lines of credit, there are no monthly payments or interest when you use a home equity investment product like Hometap.
+Unlike traditional home equity loans or lines of credit, there are no monthly payments or additional debt when you use a home equity investment product like Hometap.
 Instead, you offer the equity investment provider a share in the future value of your home in exchange for a lump sum of cash.
 You get the money you need now to finance your in-law suite, without having to deal with a new loan or credit program.

 If you’re looking for the best way to finance a home addition, the answer isn’t one-size-fits-all.
 It will depend on your financial goals, you, and your property.